 The common sketchy freelancer will knock up a rough template website using out-dated technology, drag out the process, or even take your deposit and disappear into cyberspace.

-Language barriers are often a frustrating part of working with freelancers overseas.
+Language barriers are often another frustrating part of working with freelancers overseas.
+Now before you get your knickers in a twist, no they are not all bad!
 You might luck out and find a fabulous freelancer – in fact before Thorn Creative, I was freelancing!
 However, I have rebuilt websites done by more freelancers than I should have needed to (see one such story here!).
 Unless you are 100% confident they can deliver and understand your requirements, tread with caution.

-The Sketchy Freelancer MIGHT be right for you if:
+The Sketchy Freelancer MIGHT be right for you if you:

-- You are comfortable in setting up and managing your own hosting account/emails, or pay for your local IT guy to do that for you
+- can spend time in setting up and managing your own hosting account/emails, or pay for your local IT guy to do that for you

-- You are comfortable with longer time frames if your freelancer gets really busy
+- are comfortable with longer time frames if your freelancer gets really busy

 OPTION 3: The Lamborghini (aka specialist designer)